Ricks-Lab/benchMT/README.md

 * Code robustness improvements (path joins and key checks).
 * Run completion message now includes the location of the results.

-## Development Plans and Known Limitations
-* Currently, running more than one job at a time on a single GPU is not supported.
-* Consider an alternative to lshw to get valid GPU compute platforms, since lshw doesn't check for compute capability.
-* Energy reporting feature only implemented for GPUs using amdgpu drivers.
-If you know how to read current power for nVidia GPUs and want to collaborate on implementing this feature, let me know!

-## History
 #### New in Previous Release  -  v1.4.0
 * Write run_name to the psv file.
 Useful when wanting to analyze the data from multiple runs.
 * Include nVidia stock MB app in the distribution.